wassef911/design_patterns_ts/src/Prototype/README.md

 Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

+**Identification:** The prototype can be easily recognized by a clone or copy methods, etc.

 #### Problem

 Copying an object “from the outside” isn’t always possible.